 The LGPS is a funded defined-benefit plan, with the assets held in separate funds administered by Gloucestershire County Council.
-The total contributions made for the year ended 31 July 2023 were £1,175,000, of which employer's contributions totalled £872,000 and employees' contributions totalled £303,000 The agreed contribution rates for future years are 19.2% for employers and range from 5.5% to 11.4% for employees, depending on salary.
+The total contributions made for the year ended 31 July 2024 were £1,008,000, excluding the £213,000 additional contributions, of which employer's contributions totalled

+£733,000, and employees' contributions totalled £256,000 The agreed contribution rates for future years are 19.2% for employers and range from 5.5% to 11.4% for employees, depending on salary.